gitter-badger/lutline/docs/get_started.md

     cli.py  specfile.txt

-And now you have a CLI parser with a customized look-up table (LUT) that you can use in your application.
+And now you have a CLI parser with a customized look-up table (LUT) that you can use in your application, without having to *recompile* your CLI everytime a user runs your application.

 ## Using the parser